SOC-Sociology Courses

 SOC 200.
 Social Change.
 3 Hours.

 Understanding social change helps us to better anticipate, prepare for, and shape the future.
 Examination of how and why human societies have changed so profoundly since prehistoric times; focus on information and technology as catalysts for change; patterns of change in contemporary societies from world system and comparative perspectives.
+This course meets Blazer Core Humans and their Societies with a flag in Global/Multicultural Perspectives.

 SOC 220.
 Sociology of Sex and Gender.
 3 Hours.